-NPL and PTB, together with the primary supporter HBM, also prepared and submitted an article on "New software for dynamic measurement and calibration of mechanical sensors" to Precision, the magazine of the Institute of Measurement and Control.
-The article introduces the PyDynamic software developed by the IND09 project (see objective 2 below).
+The InstMC magazine Precision presents measurement-related articles and is published six times per year.
+NPL and PTB, together with the primary supporter HBM, wrote the article "New software for dynamic measurement and calibration of mechanical sensors" introducing the PyDynamic software (see Objective 2).